aeminium-labs/nextjs-solana-starter-kit/README.md

 ## Getting Started

-1. Click on "Use this template" button or just fork this repository
+1. Run `yarn create next-app -e https://github.com/braposo/nextjs-solana-starter-kit` (can also click on the "Use this template" button or just fork this repository)
-2. Run `yarn` to install dependencies
-3. Run `yarn dev` to start dev server
+2. Run `yarn dev` to start dev server
-4. Make changes and have fun!
+3. Make changes and have fun!

 ## Style